epogrebnyak/product-topics/README.md

 # Topics in product management

 - This document is a draft for lecture or seminar series on Product Management.
-- The intended audience is economics/finance students with interest in tech.
-- There is a heavy borrowing from John Cutler, with references (I'm a fan).
+- There is a heavy borrowing from John Cutler, with references.

+Audience:

+- economics/finance students with interest in tech
+- junior people in tech with a bit of imposter syndrome

 [Presenation draft](https://docs.google.com/presentation/d/1P10i8X-A19H9RBKdSx4iaS_wfm2R1X9TDcHB6Tz5GFU/edit#slide=id.ged30c9f7cb_0_57)